 - Canine hepatitis

-There are also non-core vaccines available for dogs and cats.
-These vaccines are not essential for a pet’s health, and they’re based on a pet’s risk of exposure/lifestyle.
-Some of the non-core pet vaccines we offer include:
+We also offer non-core vaccines for dogs and cats.
+These vaccines are not essential; we recommend them based on a pet’s risk of exposure/lifestyle.
+Some non-core pet vaccines include:

 - Canine influenza*

 - Feline leukemia

 - Chlamydia psittaci